/ tool-comparisons / Railway vs Hetzner for Solo Developers

 Managed vs manual.
 Railway manages your infrastructure completely.
 Deploys, networking, service health, and scaling are handled for you.
 Hetzner gives you a server and nothing else.
 You install the OS, configure the firewall, set up the web server, manage SSL, and build your own deployment process.
 The gap in operational overhead is significant.

 Cost efficiency.
 This is where Hetzner shines.
-For EUR 5/month, you get resources that would cost $15-25/month on Railway.
+For EUR 3.99/month you get a CX22 with resources that, run as separate always-on services on Railway at $20/vCPU and $10/GB-RAM, climb well into the double digits monthly.
 A Hetzner VPS with 4GB RAM can run multiple services simultaneously.
 On Railway, each service consumes its own resources and generates its own cost.
 For multi-service stacks, the cost difference is dramatic.

 Time investment.
 Railway saves you hours of setup time.
 A new project goes from zero to production in minutes.
 Hetzner's initial setup takes hours, including server hardening, Docker configuration, SSL, and deploy automation.
 After the initial setup, ongoing maintenance still takes time.
 Security updates, monitoring, and troubleshooting are your responsibility.